zramsay/ibc-rs/docs/architecture/adr-002-ibc-relayer.md

 This section describes some of the details of the realy thread algorithm in the Rust implementation.
 Inputs are the IBC Events and the events of interest are described in Appendix A.

-At high level, for each event from a source chain, the relayer:
-- queries client, connection, channels and/or packet related state on source and destination chains,
-- creates new datagrams if needed,
-- batches multiple datagrams in single transaction,
-- signs and submits these transactions to the destination.

 #### Proofs
 The relayer must include proofs in some datagrams as required by the IBC handlers.
 There are two types of proofs:
 - proof of some local state on source chain (A).
 For example, a proof of correct connection state (`ProofInit`, `ProofTry`, `ProofAck`) is included in some of the connection handshake datagrams.
 The `ConnOpenTry` message includes the `ProofInit` that is obtained from chain A where the connection should be in `INIT` state and have certain local and counterpary identifiers.
-The message specific sections below go in more details.
 - proof that the chain A's IBC client `clB` is updated with a consensus state and height that have been stored on chain B.
 - these proofs are verified on chain B against the consensus state stored by the A client at `proof_height`.